FYSETC/FYSETC-SPIDER/README.md

 ### Boot address 32k

 You can also choose `32k` boot address in Klipper.
+Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER` first.
+The bootloader is in the folder named `bootloader` in this repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
+Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.

+### Boot address 64k

-Then you need to flash the spider board bootloader first.
+You can also choose `64k` boot address in Klipper.
+Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER_10000` first.
 The bootloader is in the folder named `bootloader` in this repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
 Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.

 ## 4.3 RRF